chatterjeesaurabh/Harris-Corner-Detection/README.md

 # Harris Corner Detection

-This is the implementation of **Harris Corner Detection** from scratch using NumPy with interactive GUI in Python.
+This is the implementation of **Harris Corner Detection** from scratch using NumPy in Python.
 Following are the steps:
 1. Image **gradient** along x and y direction: act as two features for each pixel
 2. For each pixel, compute **Edge Correlation matrix (M)** elements:
     - Variance of gradient along x in neighbourhood